Will Hall (writer): Career

 After graduating from the community studies program at the University of California, Santa Cruz in 1986, Hall worked for the Santa Cruz Sun newspaper as a staff reporter and for the Resource Center for Nonviolence's Brazil program.
 In 1988, he became co-director of the Earth Island Institute's Environmental Project on Central America, and traveled to El Salvador and Nicaragua during the civil wars in those countries.

 In 1990, Hall's mental health began to deteriorate, and he was involuntarily committed to San Francisco General Hospital in 1992.
 He spent a year in the public mental health system, including restraints, solitary confinement in a padded cell, and more than two months in locked wards at Langley Porter Psychiatric Institute.
-He was diagnosed with schizoaffective disorder, a form of schizophrenia.
+He was diagnosed with schizoaffective disorder.

 After leaving the traditional mental health system in 1993, Hall stopped taking psychiatric medications, and began to reestablish his well-being using holistic health, spiritual training, and social supports.

 In 1996, he worked in the planning department of the advertising agency Wieden+Kennedy in Portland, Oregon.

 In 1997, he became a student at the California Institute of Integral Studies in San Francisco.
 After another mental health crisis in 1999 precipitated in part by what he describes as the school's stigma towards psychiatric survivors and by the release of the film The Matrix, he left school and spent six months at the alternative residential facility, Burch House, in New Hampshire.
 In 2000, Hall moved to Northampton, Massachusetts, where he worked for five years at Broadside Bookshop.

 In 2001, he began speaking publicly about his mental health experiences, and with Oryx Cohen co-founded and did peer counseling at the Freedom Center in Northampton, a support, advocacy, and human rights activism community run by people with psychiatric diagnoses.